Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_timers_func.md

 **prescaler** |Timer prescaler, 0 ..
 0xFFFF | 0
 **depth** | Timer reload value, 0 ..
 0xFFFF | 0xFFFF

-The rest of the configuration registers values are hard-coded into the PWM timer configuration.
+The rest of the configuration registers' values are hard-coded into the PWM timer configuration.

 * void **enable ()**